havvg/SismoFinder/README.md

 return new Sismo\Project('Your Project (local)', __DIR__);
 ```

-For an example of a more elaborated custom configuration see below:
+For an example of a more elaborated custom configuration see below,
+see [Sismo README](https://github.com/fabpot/Sismo/blob/master/README.rst) for more details.

 ```php
 <?php // /path/to/workspace/your-project/sismo.config.php